olitranpham/network-design/docs/DESIGN_DOC.md

 ### 2.1 Scope

 **New behaviors added:**
+- TCP-style connection establishment (three-way handshake)
+- TCP-style connection teardown (FIN handshake)
+- Dynamic congestion window (`cwnd`)
-- Sliding window transmission
+- Receiver advertised window (`rwnd`)
-- Sender packet buffer
+- Sender transmission limited by min(`cwnd`, `rwnd`)
-- Go-Back-N retransmission logic
-- Cumulative acknowledgements
-- Variable window size testing
+- Slow start congestion control
+- Congestion avoidance behavior
+- TCP Reno fast retransmit and fast recovery

 **Behaviors unchanged from previous phase:**
 - UDP socket communication
 - Packet checksum validation
 - File segmentation into 1024-byte chunks
 - Error injection mechanisms
+- Sliding window transmission framework

 **Out of scope (explicitly):**
-- Selective repeat protocol
+- Selective acknowledgments (SACK)
-- Congestion control
-- Adaptive timeout calculation
+- Multiple simultaneous connections
+- Byte-level TCP sequence numbering
+- Advanced RTT estimation algorithms

 ### 2.2 Acceptance Criteria

+**Phase 5(a):**
+- [ ] The sender initiates a connection using a SYN segment.
+- [ ] The receiver responds with a SYN-ACK segment.
+- [ ] The sender completes the handshake by sending an ACK segment.
+- [ ] The connection enters the ESTABLISHED state before any data transfer occurs.
+- [ ] If a handshake packet is lost, the sender retransmits the SYN after timeout.

-**Phase 4(a):**
+**Phase 5(b):**
+- [ ] The sender maintains a congestion window `(cwnd)`.
+- [ ] The receiver advertises its available receive window `(rwnd)`.
+- [ ] The sender limits transmission to `send_window = min(cwnd, rwnd)`
-- [X] The sender implements the Go-Back-N sliding window protocol over UDP.
+- [ ] The sender stops transmitting when the window is full.
+- [ ] Transmission resumes when ACKs are received and the window advances.

+**Phase 5(c):**
+- [ ] The sender initializes `cwnd = 1`.
+- [ ] For each ACK received during slow start, cwnd increases by 1 segment.
+- [ ] `cwnd` grows exponentially until it reaches `ssthresh`.
+- [ ] Once `cwnd >= ssthresh`, the sender transitions into congestion avoidance.
+- [ ] The console output or logs show the growth of `cwnd`.

+**Phase 5(d):**
-- [X] The sender is able to transmit multiple packets without waiting for individual ACKs.
+- [ ] The sender tracks duplicate ACKs.
+- [ ] When three duplicate ACKs are received, the sender immediately retransmits the missing segment.
+- [ ] The sender updates congestion parameters `ssthresh = cwnd / 2` and `cwnd = ssthresh + 3`
-- [X] The sender maintains 2 variables:
+- [ ] The sender enters fast recovery instead of waiting for timeout.
-      	- `base`: the sequence number of the oldest unacknowledged packet
-      	- `next_seq_num`: the next packet to be transmitted
+- [ ] Normal transmission resumes when the missing packet is acknowledged.
-- [X] The sender stores transmitted but unacknowledged packets in a packet buffer.
-- [X] Sequence numbers are used to identify packets and maintain correct ordering.
-- [X] The sender is able to transmit packets while `next_seq_num < base + window_size`

-**Phase 4(b):**
-- [X] A single timer is maintained for the oldest unacknowledged packet.
-- [X] If the timer expires before an ACK is received, the sender retransmits all packets starting from `base` up to `next_seq_num - 1`
-- [X] The timer is restarted whenever retransmissions occur.

-**Phase 4(c):**
+**Phase 5(e):**
-- [X] The receiver maintains the variable `expected_sequence_num`
-- [X] If a packet arrives with the expected sequence number, the receiver accepts the packet, the payload is delivered to the application layer, a cumulative ACK for that packet is sent, and `expected_seq_num` increments.
-- [X] If a packet arrives out of order, the packet is discarded and the receiver resends the last ACK.
+- [ ] If a packet is lost and no ACK is received within the timeout interval, the sender retransmits the missing packet.

-**Phase 4(d):**
-- [X] Option 1: File transfer completes normally without retransmissions
-- [X] Option 2: Sender detects corrupted ACK and retransmits packets as needed
-- [X] Option 3: Receiver detects corruption and resends last ACK
-- [X] Option 4: Sender times out and retransmits packets
-- [X] Option 5: Receiver does not acknowledge missing packet, causing sender retransmission

-**Phase 4(e):**
-- [X] Loss/error probability will range from 0% to 95% in increments of 5%.
-- [X] Each configuration will be tested five times, and results will be averaged.
-- [X] Experiments will analyze the impact of window size, timeout values, and network loss/error rates.
+- [ ] Congestion control parameters are updated: `ssthresh = cwnd / 2` and `cwnd = 1`.
+- [ ] The sender re-enters slow start after timeout.
+- [ ] The file transfer continues until all packets are acknowledged.

 **General:**
-- [X] README.md is complete
+- [ ] README.md is complete
-- [X] Invite instructor(s) to GitHub repo and include GitHub link
+- [ ] Invite instructor(s) to GitHub repo and include GitHub link
-- [X] Record demo and upload to YouTube
+- [ ] Record demo and upload to YouTube

 ### 2.3 Work Breakdown

 **New Tasks for Phase 4:**
-- Implement Go-Back-N sliding window protocol
-- Implement sender window buffer for unacknowledged packets
+- Implement TCP-style connection establishment using a three-way handshake (SYN, SYN-ACK, ACK).
+- Extend the existing Go-Back-N data transfer system to support a TCP-like dynamic sliding window.
+- Implement congestion control mechanisms including slow start and congestion avoidance.
+- Implement TCP Reno fast retransmit and fast recovery triggered by duplicate ACKs.
-- Implement `base` and `next_seq_num` tracking in the sender
+- Implement receiver-advertised flow control (rwnd) and enforce sender limits based on min(cwnd, rwnd).
-- Implement Go-Back-N retransmission behavior on timeout
-- Modify sender logic to support pipelined packet transmission
-- Modify receiver to support cumulative ACK behavior
+- Implement timeout-based congestion response, including updating cwnd and ssthresh.
+- Implement TCP-style connection teardown using a FIN/ACK exchange.
-- Test protocol under unreliable channel scenarios (Options 1–5)
+- Test protocol behavior under all required demo scenarios (Options 1–5).
-- Evaluate protocol performance under different window sizes and loss/error probabilities
+- Generate performance graphs including completion time under packet loss and congestion window evolution.

 **Workstream A: Cody Nguyen**
-- Integrate Go-Back-N logic into the existing UDP file transfer framework.
+- Integrate TCP-style connection setup and teardown into the existing UDP communication framework.
-- Implement and validate error injection scenarios (Options 1–5).
+- Implement and validate packet loss and duplicate ACK scenarios used in Options 4 and 5.
-- Ensure sender correctly handles corrupted or lost ACK packets.
+- Ensure sender correctly detects duplicate ACKs and triggers fast retransmit.
-- Verify retransmission behavior under packet loss conditions.
+- Validate retransmission behavior under packet loss and timeout conditions.

 **Workstream B: Olivia Pham**
-- Design and implement the Go-Back-N sender architecture.
+- Extend the sender architecture to support TCP-style congestion control.
+- Implement congestion window `(cwnd)` tracking and updates during slow start and congestion avoidance.
-- Implement sliding window transmission logic (`base`, `next_seq_num`, window size).
+- Implement logic to compute the effective sending window `min(cwnd, rwnd)`.
-- Implement packet buffering for unacknowledged packets.
-- Implement timeout and retransmission of packets starting from the window base.
+- Implement timeout handling that updates `ssthresh` and resets `cwnd`.
+- Integrate the new congestion-control logic with the existing reliable data transfer system.

 **Workstream C: Ian Khoo**
-- Conduct performance evaluation experiments across varying loss/error probabilities.
+- Conduct performance experiments across varying packet loss probabilities.
-- Test protocol behavior with different window sizes.
-- Measure completion times for file transfers under all scenarios.
+- Measure completion times and evaluate the impact of congestion control mechanisms.
+- Track congestion window `(cwnd)` evolution during transfers.
+- Generate required plots for Phase 5 performance analysis.
-- Generate performance plots and record demonstration videos for Phase 4.
+- Record demonstration videos for all Phase 5 scenarios.

 ---